-Both Popular and Scholarly/Peer Reviewed Articles are available.
+CAUTION: Both Popular and Scholarly/Peer Reviewed Articles are available in all of these resources.
+Your assignment may require you to only use peer-reviewed articles.
 What is the difference?

 We subscribe to thousands of journals, but not to all of the journals you may find cited in our electronic databases.
 In certain databases, full text is available via PDF or HTML links.
 However, in many of our databases you will need to select the button.
 This is a program overlaid on our databases that tries to match the citation to the RUL holdings.

 Start out with general ideas/terms and then work on narrowing your search.